SimoNonnis/Resume/cover-letter.md

 I enjoy working in a team as well as working independently in an office or remotely.

 I speak 4 languages:
-Italian - native
+Italian - native,
-Spanish - fluent
+Spanish - fluent,
-English - fluent
+English - fluent,,
 Russian - pre-intermediate, learning.

 I am looking forward to discussing this position with you in more detail.